anuragkumar/fake-job-posting-prediction/README.md

 #### Parameter Tuning
 Ideally would do full grid search with all parameters, but resource needs too much so doing sequential tuning instead.
 Tune most parameters with high learning rate (0.3) and low number of estimators (100) so that reasonable amount of time.
-Last step is to select correect learning rate and estimator number.
+Last step is to select correct learning rate and estimator number.

 Parameters:
 -   Max depth: maximum tree depth.
 Larger makes trees more complex, more likely to overfit